-The PG041 is a one day Prior Authorization (PA) that is requested after the child has been discharged from inpatient care.
+The PG041 is a one-day Prior Authorization (PA) that is requested after the child has been discharged from inpatient care.
 The requested date for the PA (not the date entered) must be within 7 days of the child discharging, since the PA is covering services provided while inpatient.
 Providers will be required to complete a CDC.
 CAR scores are not required for this PA request; 99 should be entered into the CAR score fields.
 The units authorized for transitional case management are separate from the case management units authorized under the PA for outpatient services.

 After the PA has been issued, a provider can bill all units of transitional case management provided to the child within the last 30 days of their inpatient stay.
 All units of service provided should be billed for the date of the PA, not the actual dates that services were provided.
-Example: One hour of case management is provided on January 5, 2015, and two hours of case management is provided on January 10, 2015; the child discharges on January 11, 2015; the PA is requested for January 12, 2015; and a total of 3 hours (12 units) is billed for the PA request date of January 12, 2015.
-The service code/modifier combinations billed should be the ones specifically designated for transitional case management, and limits for case management apply (12 units per member per month for regular transitional case management, and 54 units per member per month for SOC and PACT intensive transitional case management).
+For example: one hour of case management is provided on January 5, 2015, and two hours of case management is provided on January 10, 2015; the child discharges on January 11, 2015; the PA is requested for January 12, 2015; and a total of 3 hours (12 units) is billed for the PA request date of January 12, 2015.
+The service code/modifier combinations billed should be the ones specifically designated for transitional case management.